If you think of something else you would like to know, please email your question to our Admissions team, take part in

-Q: Can I apply to medical school if I don't have all my requirements finished?
+Q: Can I apply to medical school if I don't have all my prerequisites fulfilled?

 A: Yes, as long as you have a plan to complete them by the time you matriculate.

 Q. Does it matter when I apply?

 A: We strongly encourage all applicants — including MSTP — to apply as early as possible due to our competitive rolling admission process.
 June is a good month to apply!

 Q: What qualities do you look for in med school applicants?

 A: Medical students at the University of Michigan get an outstanding clinical education that allows them to build relationships with and take care of patients from all walks of life and anywhere on the globe.
 We seek out individuals who not only have the potential to excel academically, but also possess personal attributes and competencies that align with our commitment to train the leaders and best.
 The new CASPer test requirement for MD applicants is designed to assess these non-cognitive and interpersonal characteristics that we believe are important for success in our program and beyond.